Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Decentralized Computation Of The Next Best Neighboring Leader

 Therefore, we can conclude that the quantity $\Vert \Bolde(t_k,\,m) \Vert^2_{k_n}$ can be evaluated by agent $m$ as a function of: \begin{enumerate} \item the vectors $\Boldp_m(t_k^-)$, $\hat\Boldu_m(t_k^-)$ and $\Boldgamma_m(t_k^-)$ (locally available to agent $m$); \item the vector $\Boldu_r(t_k)$ (available to $m$ via communication from the current leader $l_{k-1}$); \item the three vectors $\sum_{i=1}^N\hat\Boldu_i(t_k^-)$, $\sum_{i=1}^N\Boldp_i(t_k^-)$, and $\sum_{i=1}^N(\Boldp_i(t_k^-)-\Boldd_i)$ (not locally available to agent $m$), \item the four scalar quantities $\sum_{i=1}^N \hat\Boldu_i^{-T}\hat\Boldu_i^-$, $\sum_{i=1}^N\Boldgamma_i^{-T}\Boldgamma_i^-$, $\sum_{i=1}^N\Boldu_i^{-T}\Boldgamma_i^-$, and $\sum_{i=1}^N\tilde\Boldp_i^{-T}\tilde\Boldp_i^-$ (not locally available to agent $m$), \item the total number of agents $N$. \end{enumerate}

 The three vectors and four scalar quantities listed in 3)--4) cannot be retrieved using only local and $1$-hop information.
 However, a decentralized estimation of their values can be obtained by resorting to the \emph{PI-ace} filtering technique introduced in~\cite{2006-FreYanLyn}.
 In fact, given a generic vector quantity $\Boldx\in\calbR^N$ with every component $\Boldx_i$ locally available to agent $i$, the PI-ace filter allows every agent in the group to build an estimation converging to the average $\sum^N_{i=1}\Boldx_i/N$.
-If $N$ is known, the total sum $\sum^N_{i=1}\Boldx_i$ can then be immediately recovered, otherwise it is nevertheless possible to resort to an additional decentralized scheme (see, e.g.,~\cite{2011-BriZelBurAll}) to obtain its value over time.
-Therefore, this analysis allows to conclude that agent $m$ can estimate the various quantities listed in points 3)--4), and thus compute $\Vert \Bolde(t_k,\,m) \Vert^2_{k_n}$, in a decentralized way.
-As a final step, letting $\hat{c}_m[k]=\Vert {\Bolde}(t_k,\,m) \Vert^2_{k_n} \, e^{-2\;\mu_m T}$ be the cost function in~(\ref{eq:minimization_first}) evaluated for $l=m$, Algorithm~\ref{algo:1} details the decentralized ``Online Leader Selection'' run by the agents for solving the minimization problem~(\ref{eq:minimization_first}) at every $t_k$.